PNSVN3035/image-carousel/README.md

-# Welcome to Form Image Carousel
+# Welcome to Image Carousel

 ## Technologies Used
 - HTML, CSS & JAVASCRIPT